 You can read more on the expansive benefits of zinc here.
 Of course, tapping into zinc's immune support power and other health benefits is based on the assumption that we're consuming enough each day.

 Because your body can't make zinc (or any mineral for that matter), you have to get it through your diet and supplemental nutrition regimen—and as it stands, 15% of U.S. adults aren't consuming enough zinc5.

 Underscoring this nationally representative zinc intake data, Ferira explains that, "we have about 40 million Americans who need to mind their zinc gap with some real intention, and they don't even know they have a problem."

-There's an even higher prevalence of zinc inadequacy in older adults (over the age of 71), and to make matters worse, they also don't absorb zinc as efficiently and therefore need to pay special attention to their immune function and overall health.
+There's an even higher prevalence6 of zinc inadequacy in older adults (over the age of 71), and to make matters worse, they also don't absorb zinc as efficiently7 and therefore need to pay special attention to their immune function and overall health.

 How much should you take?

 But Ferira, a nutrition scientist and dietitian, emphasizes that these are baseline levels.
 For optimal health and targeted support (like if you're focusing on immunity), your body's need for and utilization of zinc might be even higher5—closer to 15 to 30 milligrams, she says.